logicalmechanism/token-vault/README.md

 The first step is creating the reference scripts used in the following off-chain code.
 The next two steps involve registering and delegating the stake address.
 The third step requires the stake address to have withdrawable rewards.
 The forth and fifth step involves the time locking and removal of a UTxO from the locking smart contract.

-The scripts folder contains two helper scripts, one for displaying the current balances of the wallets and contracts, and another for trading tokens and ADA between wallets.
-They are not required for smart contract testing but may be helpful.
+The scripts folder contains three helper scripts, one for displaying the current balances of the wallets and contracts, another for trading tokens and ADA between wallets, and the last is finding the time left on a locked UTxO.
+They are very basic scripts and are not required for smart contract testing but may be helpful.

 The time lock script, 04_lockIntoVault.sh, assumes an input in minutes.
 It will use the function